temporalio/samples-typescript/monorepo-folders/README.md

             activitiesC.ts
             activitiesD.ts
           workflow.ts
-      workflowE.ts
       all_workflows.ts
-      activityF.ts
+      all_activities.ts
 node_modules
 package.json
 ```

 Notes on the structure demonstrated:

-- **Workflows require one file**: you can organize workflows however you like, but you need to export them all in a single file per Worker (so that the Worker's webpack has an entry point)
+- **Workflows require one file**:  you can organize Workflow code however you like, but each Worker needs to reference a single file that exports all the Workflows it handles (so that the Worker's webpack has an entry point)
 - **Activities are top level**:
-  - Inside Temporal Server, Activities are registered at the same level Workflows are.
+  - Inside the Temporal Worker, Activities are registered at the same level Workflows are.
   - Since Activities are required, not bundled, Activities don't need to be exported in a single file.
     Just make sure they are registered with some Workers if you intend them to be executed.
   - You can organize activities however you like, but it is important to understand that activities don't "belong" to workflows as far as Temporal is concerned.